markpassando/espn-fantasy-scraper/README.md

   - Download and install browser drivers (currently using Chrome) -https://sites.google.com/a/chromium.org/chromedriver/downloads
   - Place driver in /usr/local/bin

+### Quick Demo Usage

+For a Quick Demo, default settings will scrape public league "6059" and create json files of scraped data.
+Within the web-scraper directory run:
+`python TerminalWrapper.py`

+### Real TerminalWrapper Usage
+ Within the web-scraper directory run:
+`python TerminalWrapper.py --league_id 2345 --username mark --password LeBronJames! --file --print --headless`

+This will scrape the league `2345` with user `mark`, print to console and create a json file.

+Please ensure that your password is correct.
+If your league setting is public, you do not have to pass any credentials.

 ### Optional Arguments
 - `-l` or `--league_id` = Add your league ID
 - `-u` or `--username` = Add your username or email to ESPN Fantasy